 Folklore similar to Sawney Bean survives for a fourteenth-century cannibal known as Christie of the Cleek – who got his food by hook or by crook.
 Legend has it that Andrew Christie was a butcher in Perth, who may have used his meat carving skills a little more resourcefully than his neighbors expected.

-During what is likely 1340s – part of the overall cycle of clusters of famines in the Great Famine decades – Christie and a gang of starving scavengers began to ambush travelers in the Grampians foothills.
-Christie’s gang would kill, rob, roast, and then eat the travelers and their horses.
+During what was likely the 1340s – part of the clusters of famines in the decades after the Great Famine – Christie and a gang of starving scavengers began to ambush travelers in the Grampian foothills.
+Christie’s gang would kill, rob, roast, and then devour the travelers and their horses.

 Prior to this, Christie’s gang began eating people after one of them starved to death, and Christie put his skills to work to fix them a meal – and no doubt save the others’ lives.